Enthroned

-Enthroned is a Belgian black metal band formed in Charleroi.
-It is one of the premier acts of the Belgian black metal scene.
+Enthroned is a Belgian black metal band formed in Charleroi who are one of the premier acts of the Belgian black metal scene.

 History

 The band was founded in 1993 by drummer Cernunnos.
 He soon recruited guitarist Tsebaoth and a vocalist from grindcore/black metal band Hecate who stayed until the end of December 1993.
 Then bassist/vocalist Sabathan joined.
 The band released a five-track demo tape in mid-1994 which brought them to the attention of several independent labels.
 A 7-inch split EP with Ancient Rites was then released by the underground label Afterdark Records.
 After the label's demise, Evil Alliance Records (a sub-label of Osmose Productions) released Enthroned's first full-length release, Prophecies of Pagan Fire.
 Shortly thereafter, the band enlisted second guitarist Nornagest.
 Eventually, Tseboath was replaced by Nebiros.

 In 1996, along with Ancient Rites and Bewitched, Enthroned began an extensive tour of Europe.

 In April 1997, as Enthroned was to begin recording Towards the Skullthrone of Satan, Cernunnos committed suicide by hanging himself.
 He was 25 years old.
 Enthroned recorded the album with a session drummer in honor of Cernunnos and performed at the Dragons Blaze festival with newly acquired drummer Namroth Blackthorn.

 In April 1998, the band toured the European continent with Dark Funeral and also released the mini CD Regie Sathanas: A Tribute to Cernunnos, which was dedicated to their former drummer Cernunnos.
 Later that year, they toured again with labelmates Hecate Enthroned and Usurper.
 At the close of 1998, the band entered Abyss Studios (Sweden) to record The Apocalypse Manifesto.
 The band's third album was released in May 1999 and dealt with the biblical concept of the Apocalypse as interpreted by a Norse mythological perspective.

 Enthroned rounded off the 20th Century on tour with Marduk and continued to tour in Europe.

 In 2000, the band parted ways with Nebiros and recruited Nerath Daemon as their new guitarist, went on a German mini tour followed by several other European shows and recorded Armoured Bestial Hell at Real Sound Studio (Germany).
 This fourth album was released in April 2001.
 Namroth Blackthorn was replaced by Alsvid from the French black metal band Seth.
 Enthroned continued to play many live gigs in and around Europe, as well as in the US.

 In early 2002, Enthroned signed to Napalm Records releasing their fifth full-length recording, Carnage in Worlds Beyond, later that year.
 In June 2003, Nguaroth (guitars) and Glaurung (drums) joined Enthroned, which played a South American tour and released their sixth album, XES Haereticum.